|

 pH test

-the resulting solution for pH using Universal indicator.
-Dissolve
+Test the resulting solution for pH using

-a few drops of universal indicator solution to 2 mL water in a test
+indicator solution to 2 mL water in a test tube.
+Transfer

-the color change and compare the colors to the color chart for the
+the color change and compare the colors to the color chart for

-indicator.
-The solution is acidic because carbon dioxide is an
+the Universal indicator.
+The solution is acidic because

-anhydride — it forms a small amount of carbonic acid when it dissolves:
+carbon dioxide is an acid anhydride — it forms a small amount of

-+ H2O(l)
+CO2(aq) + H2O(l) H2CO3(aq)

 Limewater test

-the resulting solution for CO2(aq).
-Use
+Test the resulting solution for CO2(aq).
+Use the method described in the

-method described in the previous experiment.
+previous experiment.

 Note: Save the rest of the solution in the syringe for the next experiment.